-Prepare at least 100 keywords that you can write blog posts hassle free.
+Prepare at least 100 keywords so that you can write blog posts hassle-free.
 When you have a bounce of content ideas, it might help you to understand which article you should post next.

 On the other hand, without having keywords in your hand like you’re in the middle of the ocean.
 In these cases, you start producing articles without purpose which will never bring success.

 Note: Don’t jump from one topic to another like a monkey. stick with one, it helps you rank fast and build authority.

 6. Your Blogging Goals